getstackhead/stackhead/Documentation/introduction/workflow.md

 # Workflow

-StackHead utilizes Ansible and Terraform to set up your projects.
+StackHead utilizes Terraform to set up your projects.

+Outdated process image:
 ![StackHead process](../.gitbook/assets/stackhead-process.png)

 The figure above illustrates the general StackHead workflow.
-StackHead provides custom Ansible playbooks for installing required software on a remote server \(setup\) and configuring your projects \(deployment\).
+StackHead provides tooling for installing required software on a remote server \(setup\) and configuring your projects \(deployment\).

 The highlighted terms are explained in further detail below.